 Have you been involved in an accident that may have been caused by a dangerous road or road surface?
 Bad roads can certainly contribute to an auto accident, with pot holes and other such obstacles also causing significant damage to many passenger and commercial vehicles.

-At the law offices of Greg Monforton & Partners, we proudly provide 100% FREE case evaluations to accident victims and can help to review the details of your claim and determine if you have grounds to file a damages lawsuit.
+At the law offices of Greg Monforton & Partners, a Windsor car accident lawyer from our office can provide a 100% FREE case evaluation to accident victims and can help to review the details of your claim and determine if you have grounds to file a damages lawsuit.